bernaspereirix/whos-not-following-me/README.md

 ### Seeing who doesn't follow you back

-- Open your personal Instagram profile and click on the Following button, and scroll down all the way to the bottom of your folloing list.
+- Open your personal Instagram profile and click on the Following button, and scroll down all the way to the bottom of your following list.
 - Copy the contents of `main.js` to your DevTools console.
 - Replace both `<your_ig_username_here>` placeholders with your actual Instagram username, as a `String`.
 - Comment the call to the `listAndSaveUsers` function.